Lcvette/qtpyvcp-bookworm-installer/README.md

 **To Uninstall QtPyVCP and Probe Basic, from a terminal run the lines below, once completed, delete the /dev folder:**

-`#!/bin/bash`

-`pip uninstall -y probe_basic qtpyvcp qtpyvcp.conversational-gcode`
+Delete can be accomplished by deleting the dev folder. because this is a venv run in place install it is removed once the directory is deleted.

-# For noting: Files that must be executable
+**For noting: Files that must be executable:**

 install_for_qtpyvcp.sh